 While this is a significant step forward from Alaska, it is by no means the only alternative available for US travelers to get free messaging on flights.
 T-Mobile customers have 1 hour free Gogo Wi-Fi pass.
 T-Mobile ONE Plus offers its clients free Gogo Wi-Fi connectivity for the entire flight.

-Also, The Business Platinum® Card from American Express offers its customers 10 Gogo in-flight passes per calendar year.
+Also, The Business Platinum® Card from American Express offers its customers 10 Gogo in-flight passes per calendar year (Terms Apply).
 Also, the FlexPerks® Travel Rewards Visa Signature® Card offers its clients 12 Gogo in-flight passes on Alaska Airlines, American Airlines, Delta, and Virgin America.

 Alaska seems to have its eyes on the ball when it comes to giving its customers something they value.
 This is a step in the right direction, and we can only hope that this move by Alaska prompts more airlines to follow suit and let us stay connected free of charge.